wultra/powerauth-webflow/docs/Off-line-Signatures-QR-Code.md

 #### 1.2.
 Fetch Data For Offline Signatures

 Now, you need to prepare the data for the QR code display.
-Call the PowerAuth SOAP method to create a personalized offline signature payload.
-The SOAP method `createPersonalizedOfflineSignaturePayload` requires two parameters:
+Call the PowerAuth REST method to create a personalized offline signature payload.
+The REST method `createPersonalizedOfflineSignaturePayload` requires two parameters:

 - `activationId` - ID of the activation of mobile device
 - `data` - data constructed in step 1

-The SOAP method is documented in the [PowerAuth documentation](https://github.com/wultra/powerauth-server/blob/develop/docs/SOAP-Service-Methods.md#method-createpersonalizedofflinesignaturepayload).
+The REST method is documented in the [PowerAuth documentation](https://github.com/wultra/powerauth-server/blob/develop/docs/SOAP-Service-Methods.md#method-createpersonalizedofflinesignaturepayload).

-In the response from the SOAP method `createPersonalizedOfflineSignaturePayload`, you will receive:
+In the response from the REST method `createPersonalizedOfflineSignaturePayload`, you will receive:

 - `offlineData` - The exact data to be displayed inside the QR code.
 - `nonce` - A random cryptographic nonce.